About 1,600 Australian women are diagnosed with ovarian cancer every year, with most cases having progressed to a more advanced stage.*

 Diagnosing Ovarian Cancer

 Women with ovarian cancer can have high levels of a protein called CA-125.
 A blood test can measure the amount of CA-125 in the blood.
 About 50% of early cancers will have this protein elevated, and about 80% of late stage cancers.
 CA-125 is not a conclusive test, and certainly not used as a screening or diagnostic tool.
 Other conditions such as endometriosis and pelvic inflammatory disease also have high levels of CA-125, and this protein can fluctuate with normal hormonal fluctuations of the menstrual cycle.
-This test is useful as a tumor marker once the diagnosis of Ovarian cancer has been made because if the treatment is working, the CA-125 will go down normally.
+This test is useful as a tumour marker once the diagnosis of Ovarian cancer has been made because if the treatment is working, the CA-125 will go down normally.

 Magnetic resonance imaging (MRI) scans are particularly helpful to check if the cancer has spread to the brain and spinal cord.